Top 7 Things to Do with Kids in India

-Jodhpur is the "Blue City" as most houses in the old city are shades of blue, and also called the "Sun City" as sun shines almost every day of the year.
-The forts and palaces, temples and havelis, culture and tradition, spices and fabrics, a booming handicrafts industry, all make it worth a visit.
+Jodhpur is the "Blue City" as most houses in the old city are shades of blue, and also called the "Sun City" as the sun shines almost every day of the year.
+The forts and palaces, temples and havelis, culture and tradition, spices and fabrics, and a booming handicrafts industry, all make it worth a visit.

 To the south of Rajasthan is Udaipur, the "City of Lakes", famous for its floating palaces, lakeside forts, mountain castles and romantic backdrops.
 It was the setting of many movies, including the 13th James Bond film, Octopussy.

 There are lots of interesting things to do with kids in this colorful country.
 Just let us know your idea, and we are more than happy to tailor-make an India tour for your family.
 We are always reachable at firstname.lastname@example.org.

 1-to-1 Service | Reply within 24hrs | Expert's Advice

 SUBSCRIBE TO WIN A FREE TOUR